MarkBroerkens/CarND-Vehicle-Detection/README.md

 ## Feature extraction from the training images

 The code for training the classifier is defined in function `train()` in file [train.py](https://github.com/MarkBroerkens/CarND-Vehicle-Detection/blob/master/train.py).
-This function is invoked with a list of files names of `vehicle` and `non-vehicle` images and several parameters that configure the feature extraction algorithms.
+This function is invoked with a list of file names of `vehicle` and `non-vehicle` images and several parameters that configure the feature extraction algorithms.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]